AI Automation

 Segment Your Sequences by Customer Type

 A new prospect needs a different message than a five-year loyal customer.
-Most automation tools let you tag or categorize contacts so that each group receives messaging that actually fits their relationship with your business.
-Take the extra hour to set this up — it pays dividends for months and years.
+Most automation tools let you tag or categorise contacts so each group receives messaging that fits their relationship with your business.
+Take the extra hour to set this up — it pays off for months and years.

 Automation done wrong can hurt your reputation as fast as it can help it.
 Watch out for these pitfalls: